electricimp/Usb/examples/HID_Keyboard/README.md

 ## HID keyboard driver

 This class is an example of [HIDDriver](../../HID_Driver.md) application.
-It exposes very simple API that allows to work with any devices that implements keyboard function.
+It exposes very simple API that allows to work with any devices that implements keyboard function: receive pressed key IDs and update keyboard LED indicator.

 ### Include the driver and dependencies